What Is Revumenib and How Does It Work?

 Pregnancy and Lactation

-• There are no available data on revumenib use in pregnant women to evaluate for a drug-associated risk
+Data are not available in pregnant patients to evaluate for drug-associated risk

-• There are no data on the presence of revumenib or its metabolites in human milk or the effects on the breastfed child or milk production
+- Data are unavailable on presence of revumenib or its metabolites in human milk, its effects on breastfed children, or milk production

 https://www.accessdata.fda.gov/drugsatfda_docs/label/2024/218944s000lbl.pdf